 Architectural historians with the U.S. Army Construction Engineering Research Laboratory (USCERL) conducted a survey of Quantico buildings between 1992 and 1994 (USCERL 1994).
 They identified significant historic buildings and landscapes on the base.
-Seven themes forming the historic context for the subsequently nominated NRHP Quantico Marine Corps Base Historic District (QMCBHD) include: First Permanent Construction, Aviation, Education, Industrial, Naval Clinic, African American Barracks, and Lustron Housing.
-The proposed action location is not within the QMCBHD and there are no cultural resource sites within the proposed Range 5 Staging Area footprint.
+Seven themes forming the historic context for the subsequently nominated NRHP QMCBHD include: First Permanent Construction, Aviation, Education, Industrial, Naval Clinic, African American Barracks, and Lustron Housing.

+There are no cultural resource sites or NRHP sites located within the proposed action footprint.